Gayola Mark 2

 thingiverse

-What would you say is the most prevalent issue plaguing today’s elementary school students?
-Lack of teaching resources?
-Unqualified teachers?
-A fundamentally flawed education system?
-If you guessed any of these, then you’d be more wrong than a fourth grader writing block letters on his cursive writing exam.
-In fact according to fictional 2012 study in Michigan school systems, the number one problem affecting youth between the ages of 4 and 8 is homophobia.
-Much like Ronald Reagan tore down Berlin wall to unite East and West Germany in 1987, the Mark II will be the great equalizer that will raze the barriers of gender-normative prejudice and unite this nation’s youth.
-It was with this inspiration that the Gayola Mark II was created.
-The Mark II allows students express their thoughts and ideas like never before as it allows students to add on not one but seven different colors in the form of crayon attachments to their primary writing utensil.
-The Mark II pops onto a pencil in the end socket somewhere at the middle of the pencil.
-Then crayons must be individually popped into each socket and the tool can be used write with up to 7 different colors in addition to your base writing tool.
-While the Mark II t was designed for male students, the Mcgill 3D Printing team firmly believes in equal opportunity for all genders.
-For this reason, a female equivalent is currently in the works and will feature characteristic qualities such as woodworking and flannel shirts.
-Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator 2 Rafts: No Supports: No How I Designed This Designing the Gayola Mark II was a project that pushed 3D printing and CADing to the very limits of our system’s capabilities.
-At times in the process of creating this revolutionary device, I noticed that the design flickered between the traditional 3D model and a version that transcended the original design by attempting to claw its way into a fourth dimension.
-Luckily with some magic in Solidworks, a firm bulge in my pants, and a pocket full of dreams, we were able to confine it to a simple three-dimensional design.
-The design started with a rectangular base that would serve as the base for the addition of circular shaft columns that would house the crayons.
-The design needed to have several key components: a place where the pencil or guide object would be attached for the writer to grasp, seven distinct locations where crayons can be locked in and connections between these parts.
-The rectangular base served as the connection between these components.
-The writing utensil location component was placed level with the rectangular base so that the model would print easily with that side as the bottom.
-The holder is essentially a circle of radius slightly smaller than that of a pencil with a section of the circle cut out.
-The pencil can then be pushed in to the socket and because the socket is slightly smaller, the shaft of the pencil should in effect “lock in” place.
-A similar strategy was used in designing the crayon sockets as the same principles apply to the waxy, more malleable shaft of crayons because the socket’s ability to pop, lock, and drop a shaft into its gaping opening is not particularly affected by the type of shaft.
-Color indicators were also included at the top of each crayon shaft in a form of a letter to follow the traditional rainbow color scheme, however this is in no way an effort to impose our homo-normative ideals onto students and are merely a guideline for the gender-identity confused.
+What's the most pressing issue affecting today's elementary school students?
+Is it a lack of teaching resources or unqualified teachers?
+If so, then you'd be more off base than a fourth-grader attempting to write in cursive with their left hand.
+According to a fictional 2012 study in Michigan schools, the number one problem facing youth between ages four and eight is homophobia.
+Just as Ronald Reagan helped bring down the Berlin Wall in 1987, uniting East and West Germany, the Gayola Mark II will be a game-changer that tears down barriers of gender-normative prejudice and unites this nation's youth.
+The inspiration behind the Gayola Mark II came from its creators, who sought to empower students to express themselves freely.
+This innovative tool allows students to add up to seven different colors to their primary writing utensil using crayon attachments.
+The Mark II attaches to a pencil in the middle socket and can be used with up to seven different colors, including your base writing tool.
+While the Mark II was designed specifically for male students, its creators believe in equal opportunity for all genders.
+As a result, they're working on a female equivalent that will feature characteristics such as woodworking and flannel shirts.
+Print Settings Printer Brand: MakerBot Printer Model: MakerBot Replicator 2 Rafts: No Supports: No Designing the Gayola Mark II pushed the limits of our system's capabilities in 3D printing and CAD design.
+At times, I noticed that the design flickered between its traditional form and a more complex version that attempted to transcend the original design by incorporating elements from a fourth dimension.
+Fortunately, with some creative problem-solving in Solidworks and a dash of determination, we were able to confine it to a simple three-dimensional design.
+The design started with a rectangular base that would serve as the foundation for adding circular shaft columns to house the crayons.
+The design required several key components: a place to attach the pencil or guide object, seven distinct locations for the crayons, and connections between these parts.
+The rectangular base served as the connection point between these components.
+The writing utensil location component was placed level with the rectangular base to facilitate easy printing.
+The holder is essentially a circle with a radius slightly smaller than that of a pencil, featuring a section cut out.
+This allows the pencil to be pushed in and "lock" into place due to its slight size.
+A similar strategy was used for designing the crayon sockets, as the same principles apply to both types of shafts.
+Color indicators were also included at the top of each crayon shaft in the form of a letter following the traditional rainbow color scheme, serving only as a guideline and not an attempt to impose any particular ideology.

 Download Model from thingiverse